How the Wirecard scandal happened: Case study

 Wirecard: The beginning

-In the 1990s, an Austrian businessman with a background in the porn industry builds a business to process wire transfers for internet porn.
-By the early 2000s, his business, built for the dial-up era, is struggling and cannot process credit cards.
-He needs an acquisition with better systems and access to credit cards or his business will die.
+Elsewhere in Germany, Paul Bauer-Schlichtegroll, an Austrian businessman with a background in the porn industry, had a business to process wire transfers for Internet porn.
+By the early 2000s, his business was struggling because he cannot process credit cards.
+He needed an acquisition with access to credit cards or his business will die.

-In a stroke of luck, a burglary at the target’s office in 2002 brings it to insolvency.
-Our businessman buys the company and merges it with his own.
-He hires a consultant from KPMG, another Austrian, as the CEO.
-He keeps the company name, ‘Wirecard’, and keeps the hacker, who will become the COO in a few short years.
+In a stroke of luck, a burglary at its office in 2002 brings Wirecard to insolvency.
+Bauer-Schlichtegroll buys the company for half a million euros and merges it with his own.
+He keeps the Wirecard name, hires a consultant from KPMG, another Austrian called Marcus Braun, as the CEO.
+He also keeps the former hacker, Jan Marsalek, who will become Wirecard's COO in a few short years.

-The rest of the Wirecard story is well known and is so intriguing that we cannot do it justice here.
-Those who like a good yarn should read the book.
+The mysterious systems failure and the burglary made for a highly dubious beginning.
+The rest of the Wirecard story is well known and so intriguing that we cannot do it justice here.
+Those who like a good yarn should read the book or watch the documentary.
 The full timeline is here, courtesy of the Financial Times.

-The potted history is that under the new CEO, the company veers into online gambling.
-Some wags would say that this is a fertile field for payments since banks avoid gambling payments due to reputational risk, and for money laundering for those willing to circumvent national bans on online gaming.
+The potted history is that the company veers into online gambling under the new CEO.
+This is a fertile field for payments, since banks avoid gambling payments, and also for money laundering for those willing to circumvent national bans on online gaming.

 Wirecard's global expansion

-In 2006, Wirecard purchases a German bank, allowing it to issue cards under its own name and manage merchant money.
+In 2006, Wirecard purchases a German bank, XCOM, which allows it to issue cards under its own name and to manage merchant money.
 The unusual merging of a banking and non-banking business muddies the numbers, forcing investors to rely on the company’s own ‘adjusted version’ of its accounts.

 Chart of Wirecard's market value vs big German banks.